couchbaselabs/cbgb/README.md

 Bucket hibernation
 ------------------

-Related to high multi-tenancy, this project supports a configurable amount of time before an untouched bucket drops its open file descriptors.
+This software supports a configurable amount of time before it closes the file descriptors that are held by an unaccessed bucket.
+This helps support high multi-tenancy.

 Item metadata is evictable from memory
 --------------------------------------

-Related to high multi-tenancy and high DGM (data greater than memory) scenarios, the underlying data structures allows item data and item metadata to be fully evictable from memory.
+The underlying data structures allows item data and item metadata to be fully evictable from memory.
+This helps support high multi-tenancy and high DGM (data greater than memory) scenarios.

 (2013/02/14 - the server does not leverage the eviction features of the underlying data structures, as an eviction policy needs to be